aishaam2/Data-Scientist/README.md

 ## Summary of Results
 - Linear regression was used as a baseline model to explore historical trends, providing insights rather than precise long-term forecasts.
-- The scenario-based analysis shows a positive relationship between inflation and GDP per capita, with GDP rising moderately as inflation increases from 3.88% to 6.08%.
 - Inflation appears to have a secondary influence compared to other indicators such as CPI and exports.
 - Limitations include the model's inability to capture non-linear dynamics, structural changes, or unexpected external shocks.